 and much more.

-On the first day all crewmembers will participate in a thorough inspection of the yacht and equipment, review heavy weather, safety and emergency procedures and equipment, purchase food provisions, stow gear, review navigation and watchkeeping plans, and complete readiness for sea checkoffs.
+On the first day all crewmembers will participate in a thorough inspection of the yacht and equipment, review weather, safety and emergency procedures and equipment, stow gear, prepare navigation and watchkeeping plans, and complete readiness for sea checkoffs.

-On the second day we depart our homeport, Osprey Point Marina, head north up Chesapeake Bay with an overnight stop at Harbor North Marina on the Chesapeake & Delaware Canal.
+On the second day we depart our homeport, Lankford Marina, and conduct underway training, head north up Chesapeake Bay with an overnight stop at an anchorage in the northern Chesapeake Bay, proceed the next day to Harbor North Marina on the Chesapeake & Delaware Canal.
 Then down Delaware Bay, round Cape Henlopen into the Atlantic Ocean, and a turn south down the coast.
 We’ll sail round the clock anywhere from 10 to 50 miles offshore depending on weather, and reenter Chesapeake Bay at Cape Charles proceeding to a marina for R & R after the long overnight cruise.